davidalexisnyt/awsutil/README.md

-# AWSUTIL
+# AWSDO

 This is a tool for automating common tasks using the AWS CLI.

 I got tired of typing in long strings of AWS CLI commands and having to remember all the options and parameters.
 Yes, shell scripts can be created to do things like find instance IDs, start SSM sessions, log in to different environments, etc. But I, and other members of my team, need to flip back and forth between Windows, Linux, and MacOS.
 Having to maintain scripts for PowerShell, bash, zsh, and who knows what else, is a pain.

-Thus, the `awsutil` tool was born.
+Thus, the `awsdo` tool was born.
 The aim is to have the tool minimize the amount of typing, "learn" your most common settings, and generally just help get the job done and get out of the way.

 ## Features